Elliot Moose (TV series)

-Elliot Moose (Elliot Caribou) is a Canadian children's live-action-animated television series produced by Nelvana for TVOntario and Télé-Québec.
-The series was developed by Jed MacKay and produced by Marianne Culbert.
+Elliot Moose (Elliot Caribou) is a Canadian children's live-action-animated television series co-produced by Nelvana Limited for TVOntario.
+The series was developed by Jed MacKay, who had previously worked on other live-action children's series for TVOntario.
 It aired from September 6, 1999 until September 20, 2000, based on Andrea Beck's children's book series, Elliot Moose.
-104 episodes were produced.
+26 half-hour episodes consisting of 104 segments were produced.

-Plot
+Premise

 Elliot Moose features a young moose named Elliot who lives in a place called "the Big House".
 He goes on adventures with his friends Beaverton, Lionel, Socks, and Paisley.

 Production

 The series' stories were half animated and half live action, reflecting children's real world of play and their imaginary world.
 The music was composed by Bruce Ley and Jed MacKay.
+Both seasons of Elliot Moose were produced in 1998.